 “It seems that all of Paris is under construction because of the Olympics,” says Nishat as she closes the window of her room to stop the noise of a driller coming in.
 “It’s a good time to be here.
 A good time to study Sports.”

-As the preparations for the 2024 Summer Olympics buzz through the French capital, the 30-year-old from Dhaka, Bangladesh, is trying to make her way into the events management industry.
+As the preparations for the 2024 Summer Olympics buzz through the capital of France, the 30-year-old from Dhaka, Bangladesh, is trying to make her way into the events management industry.
 Her dream: become a fundraiser and support women’s sports.It wasn’t easy to get here, halfway around the world.
 But she made it!
 She got to one of the best International Sport and Event Management programmes in France, at Kedge Business School, and she’s looking to find ways to fund her studies.
 She just applied for a student loan and is actively looking for a scholarship to help her achieve this.
 Out of thousands of applicants, she was one of the 2022 Studyportals International Distinction Awards finalists, as the scholarships were won by two other outstanding students.

 ‘Superman is real’, and he’s a cricket player